New Life for Old Garden Tools

 The Easy Way to Make Old Garden Tools Work Better

-garden tool maintenance products Let me introduce you to Jig-a-Loo and the Samurai Shark.
+garden tool maintenance products Let me introduce you to Jig-A-Loo and the Samurai Shark.

 I told you, these products have incredibly stupid names.
 One sounds like something you’d see advertised on a late-night TV shopping channel, or in a third-rate Ninja movie.
-And the other one sounds, well, just plain rude…
+And the other one sounds, well, just plain rude… But don’t be fooled.
+These two are my new best friends!

 Here’s the scoop: